SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/99-set-up-shiny-app-launcher.md

 :::info

-If you have a shiny app that does not need any additional R packages, this how-to guide will configure that Shiny app to run in a Renku session (using R version 4.2.0).
+This how-to guide will configure a Shiny app to run in a Renku session (using R version 4.2.0).

-If your Shiny app requires additional R packages, please refer instead to [How to create a custom environment and launcher for a Shiny app](/docs/users/sessions/guides/create-custom-environment-and-launcher-for-shiny-app).

 :::